Fariyabkhan/todoapp/README.md

-# This is Todo App using html,css and javascript
+# This is Todo App using html,css and javascript.